rahulgoswami/Grocery-shopping-slot-detector/README.md

 **Amazon Fresh**: python amazon_slot_detector.py af

 **IMPORTANT caveat**: At one step during loging, it will ask for OTP…after you enter the OTP (within 60 secs) **DO NOT click on 'Continue' button** .
 The code will do it for you. (or else the code breaks.
 Heck I didn’t want to invest on optimization when I didn’t have food at home).

+## Cookie login
+In some cases where 2 factor authentication is not enabled, you may not be asked for OTP.
+As an alternative, the script supports cookie login so you won't have to go through the login steps...

+1. In the beginning of the script where the user parameters are defined...set DISABLE_COOKIE_LOGIN=False (It is currently True).
+2. At line 80 chrome_options.add_argument("user-data-dir=C:\\Users\\temp\\AppData\\Local\\Google\\Chrome\\User Data\\Default") ...change that folder location to any empty folder on your machine.
+3. Run the script...and when the browser opens, manually log in.
+Once logged in successfully, close the browser.
+4. Run the script again...this time it should automatically login you in and proceed without any human intervention.

 ### Prerequisites: